This

 Select all the nodes on which new database will be shared among.

-Chhose any one of these options.
-I selected general Purpose databse
+Choose any one of these options.
+I selected general Purpose database option.

 Enter the Global Database name and SID prefix.